An analytic theory of convolutional neural network inverse problems solvers: Analytical solution for inverse problems

 \end{proof}

 Now we state and prove the properties of the E-MMSE estimator presented in~\cref{cor:equivariant_mmse_properties}.

 \begin{proof}[Proof of~\cref{cor:equivariant_mmse_properties}] The first point is a direct consequence of~\cref{thm:equivariant_mmse}.
-We prove the equivalence in the second point by establishing both directions.
+We prove the second and third point as follows.
 We first express the weights of both estimators.
 The two estimators admit the same form:

-The weights of the E-MMSE estimator $\xtrans$ corresponding to the component $(x, g)$ are given by:
+The weights of the E-MMSE estimator \(\xtrans\) corresponding to the component \((x, g)\) are given by:

-where we used the invertibility of $B$ to write $B^+ = B^{-1}$ and simplified the Mahalanobis distance.
-The weights of the data-augmented estimator $\xmmseaug$ are:
+where we used the invertibility of \(B\) to write \(B^+ = B^{-1}\) and simplified the Mahalanobis distance.
+The weights of the data-augmented estimator \(\xmmseaug\) are:

-\paragraph{Sufficiency ($\Leftarrow$)} Assume $A$ and $B$ are circular convolutions (they commute with $T_g$) and $B$ is invertible.
+\paragraph{Sufficiency (\(\Leftarrow\))} Assume \(A\) and \(B\) are circular convolutions (they commute with \(T_g\)) and \(B\) is invertible.

-Commutativity implies $B^{-1} T_g^{-1} = T_g^{-1} B^{-1}$.
+Commutativity implies \(B^{-1} T_g^{-1} = T_g^{-1} B^{-1}\).
 We can rearrange the term in the exponent of the above weights as follows:

-Since $T_g$ is unitary and $A$ commutes with $T_g$, we have:
+Since \(T_g\) is unitary and \(A\) commutes with \(T_g\), we have:

-Thus $\xtrans = \xmmseaug$.
-Furthermore, since the weights are independent of $B$, the physics-agnostic and physics-aware solvers are identical.
+Thus \(\xtrans = \xmmseaug\).
+Furthermore, since the weights are independent of \(B\), the physics-agnostic and physics-aware solvers are identical.
 The reconstruction equivariance follows immediately from~\cref{lemma:supp_reconstruction_equivariance}.